curl/curl/docs/cmdline-opts/dns-interface.md

 # `--dns-interface`

-Tell curl to send outgoing DNS requests through <interface>.
+Tell curl to send outgoing DNS requests through the given interface.
 This option is a counterpart to --interface (which does not affect DNS).
 The supplied string must be an interface name (not an address).